Shabran District: Geography

 The greater part of the district is mountainous.
 The Caspian Sea is located 12 km from Shabran city.
 The district borders upon Quba, Khachmaz, Shamakhi and Siazan Districts.
-Forests occupy 27000 ha in mountainous territories and plains near the Caspian Sea and they are of great importance with their climatic and natural resources for the district.
+Forests occupy 27000 ha in mountainous territories and plains near the Caspian Sea, and they are of great importance with their climatic and natural resources for the district.
 The Shabran and Davachi Rivers flow through the district's territory, and the Valvalachay and Gilgilchay Rivers flow in northern and southern borders directly to the Caspian Sea.
 Samur-Davachi lowland has an altitude of −28 m below the world ocean level.

-Shabran District is located in the north-eastern part of the Greater Caucasus.
+Shabran District is geographically located in Europe in the northeastern part of the Greater Caucasus.
 There are also mud volcanoes in the area.
 Breeds of the Cretaceous, Paleogene and Neogene periods spread in mountainous parts, but breeds of Anthropogenic period spread in low-lying parts.
-The territory is rich of oil, gas, gravel, sand, clay and other natural resources.
+The territory is rich of oil, gas, gravel, sand, clay, and other natural resources.
 Medicinal mineral waters, “Galaalty” sanatorium, high-temperature Khaltan springs are broadly used by the population.

-The climate in low-lands and low-mountainous parts is warm and subtropical, but in mountainous is mild cold.
-Summer of the district is dry and the amount of annual precipitation is not more than 300–600 mm.
-Brown mountainous-forest, mountainous-chestnut, light-chestnut soils spread in mountainous, but alkaline, grey, brown and other soils spread in low-lying parts.
+The climate in lowlands and low-mountainous parts is warm and subtropical, but in mountainous parts it is mild and cold.
+The summer of the district is dry, and the amount of annual precipitation is not more than 300–600 mm.
+Brown mountainous-forest, mountainous-chestnut, light-chestnut soils spread in mountainous areas, but alkaline, grey, brown, and other soils spread in low-lying parts.
 There are sandstones on the seashore.
-Vegetation cover consists of bush tangles, rare forest meadows, semi-deserts covered with glades or semi-deserts covered both with glades and saline.
+Vegetation cover consists of bush tangles, rare forest meadows, semi-deserts covered with glades, or semi-deserts covered both with glades and saline.
 The district is rich for its fauna and birds of various species.

 Population

-According to the annual report of the State Statistical Committee, every year the total number of population is increasing.
-In comparison to 2010, the statistic indicator for the population rose by 6,500 and reached 58,700 people in 2018.
+According to the annual report of the State Statistical Committee, every year the total number of people is increasing.
+In comparison to 2010, the statistical indicator for the population rose by 6,500 and reached 58,700 people in 2018.
 There is an increase of approximately 12.5 percent.
 Of the total population, 29,900 are men and 28,800 are women.
-At the beginning of 2018, the number of young people in age 14–29 in the region is 15,100 people.
-Among these, 7.8 are men and 7.3 are women.
+At the beginning of 2018, the number of young people aged 14–29 in the region was 15,100 people.
+Among these, 7,800 are men and 7,300 are women.